jackhdewey/smc-physics/README.md

 # smc-physics
-Infering latent physical properties of rigid bodies from trajectory observations.
+Inferring latent physical properties of rigid bodies from trajectory observations.

 Using Sequential Monte Carlo (particle filtering) with MCMC rejuvenation.